drageelr/manim-data-structures/docs/source/guides/arrays.rst

 Using MArrayPointer
 ~~~~~~~~~~~~~~~~~~~

 Thus far, if you had been hoping for a pointer to associate with your array, then your prayers have been answered.
-The :py:class:`~m_array.MArrayPointer` allows you to attach a pointer with your array.
+The |MArrayPointer| allows you to attach a pointer with your array.
 The following snippet demonstrates its capabilities:

 .. code-block:: python
     :linenos: